jigarius/drupal-migration-example/README.md

 We can execute all migrations in a given group with the command `drush migrate-import --group=GROUP`.

-# Migration definition: Meta-data
+# Migration definition: Metadata

 Ref: [migrate_plus.migration.program_data.yml](config/install/migrate_plus.migration.program_data.yml)

 Now that we have a module to put our migration scripts in and a migration group for grouping them together, it's time we write a basic migration!
 To get started, we import basic data about academic programs, ignoring complex stuff such as tags, files, etc. In Drupal 7 we used to do this in a file containing a PHP class which used to extend the _Migration_ class provided by the _migrate_ module.
 In Drupal 8, like many other things, we do this in a YML file.

-In migration declaration file, we declare some meta-data about the migration:
+In migration declaration file, we declare some metadata about the migration:

 * **id:** A unique identifier for the migration.
 In this example, I allocated the ID _program_data_, hence, the migration declaration file has been named migrate_plus.migration._program_data_.yml.
 We can execute specific migrations with the command `drush migrate-import ID`.
-* **label:** A human-friendly name of the migration as it would in the UI.
+* **label:** A human-friendly name of the migration as it would appear in the UI.
 * **migration_group:** This puts the migration into the migration group _c11n_ we created above.
 We can execute all migrations in a given group with the command `drush migrate-import --group=GROUP`.
 * **migration_tags:** Here we provide multiple tags for the migration and just like groups, we can execute all migrations with the same tag using the command `drush migrate-import --tag=TAG`
 * **dependencies:** Just like in case of migration groups, this segment is used to define modules on which the migration depends.
 When one of these required modules are missing / removed, the migration is automatically removed.